 Welcome to the WLC community!
-On behalf of the faculty of Wisconsin Lutheran College, I would like to take this opportunity to send you an early welcome.
-The faculty members are pleased that you have chosen to join us this fall, and we look forward to assisting you in your spiritual, academic, and social journey.
+Our faculty members are pleased that you have chosen to join us this fall, and we look forward to assisting you in your spiritual, academic, and social growth.

-With that in mind, each summer we ask incoming freshmen to read a common text.
-The book selected this year is Things Fall Apart by Nigerian novelist, poet, professor, and critic Chinua Achebe.
+With that in mind, each summer we ask students enrolling in College 101 and College 201 to read a common text.
+The book selected this year is The Other Wes Moore by Wes Moore.

-Dr. Erbe, Dean of the College of Arts and Sciences, and I look forward to welcoming you to WLC during W.O.W. weekend, beginning August 24.
+Along with Dr. Erbe, Dean of the College of Arts and Sciences, I look forward to welcoming you to WLC during orientation weekend, beginning August 22.

 Dr. David Brightsman